Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

-Remarkably, the open chain in Eq.~\eqref{eq:Hsb} is unitarily equivalent to a single 3-state Potts chain on a ring with some conformal defects depending on $b$.
-The conformal central charge of the closed Potts chain is half that of the open cluster chain due to an unfolding procedure.
-We summarize the mapping in Fig.~\ref{fig:mapping} (see Appendix~\ref{app:mapping} for details).
-The $\bZ^e_3$ physical symmetry is the global $\bZ_3$ symmetry of the closed Potts chain, while the eigenvalues of the $\bZ^o_3$ generator label the $\bZ_3$ twisted boundary conditions of the closed Potts chain.
+\textbf{Mapping to single Potts chain.---}Remarkably, the open chain in Eq.~\eqref{eq:Hsb} is unitarily equivalent to a single three-state Potts chain on a ring with some defects depending on $b$.
+The mapping is summarized in Fig.~\ref{fig:mapping} (further details are provided in the Supplemental Material \cite{suppl}).
+The $\bZ^e_3$ physical symmetry is the global $\bZ_3$ symmetry of the Potts ring, while the eigenvalues of the $\bZ^o_3$ generator label the $\bZ_3$ twisted boundary conditions of the Potts ring.
 The result is that $b$ tunes the strength of a single exchange term on opposite sides of the ring.
-The DQCP at $b = 1$ corresponds to ($\bZ_3$-twisted) periodic boundary conditions, where these defects become topological, and the spectrum matches that of the Potts chain on a ring, which is non-degenerate.
+The DQCP at $b=1$ corresponds to translation symmetry, where the spectrum matches that of the Potts chain on a ring, which is nondegenerate.

+With this mapping, dominant boundary operators are identified through the Potts defect conformal field theory \cite{Ginsparg88,francesco_conformal_1997, Kormos_2009, potts_bcft98, potts_dcft22, Fendley_2009} confirming our claims in Fig. ~\ref{fig:bdyphasediagram}.
+For example, at $b<1$, the dominant symmetry-allowed boundary perturbation corresponds to an irrelevant $\psi^A\psi^{B\dagger}$ CFT operator of dimension $4/3$ coupling the two chains' endpoints (Fig. \ref{fig:mapping}), while the $\bZ^e_3$-charged disorder operator corresponds to $\psi^A$ of dimension $2/3$ leading to the $|s|^{5/9}$ scaling of Fig. \ref{fig:bdyphasediagram}(c).
+Similary, at the DQCP, scalings of Figs. \ref{fig:bdyphasediagram}(c) and \ref{fig:bdyphasediagram}(d) arise from the $2/15$ dimensional $\bZ^e_3$ ($\bZ^o_3$) charged boundary operators $\sigma \bar{\sigma}$ ($\mu \bar{\mu}$) and the $4/5$ dimensional the symmetric boundary perturbation $\epsilon \bar{\epsilon}$.

-Furthermore, Kramers-Wannier (KW) duality of the 3-state Potts chain interchanges the $U^e$ and $U^o$ symmetries and all order and disorder operators.
-It approximately sends $b = 1 + \delta b$ to $b = 1-\delta b$ for $\delta b \ll 1$, acting as an emergent duality in the boundary phase diagram.
-Two such transformations acts as a translation in the single Potts ring.
+Furthermore, the Potts chain's Kramers-Wannier duality interchanges $U^e$ and $U^o$ symmetries and all order and disorder operators.
+It sends $b = 1 + \delta b$ to $b = 1-\delta b$ for $\delta b \ll 1$, acting as an emergent duality in the boundary phase diagram.
+Two such transformations translate the Potts ring.
+At $b=1$, the emergent translation symmetry relates boundary degrees of freedom to bulk degrees of freedom.
+Thus the boundary critical point is also a ``delocalized" QCP.